• FILTRATION

 • Shallow jet pumps.
 These can draw water below ground over a depth of 25-28 feet.

-• Deep well jet pumps.
+• Deep-well jet pumps.
 These can draw water from over 160 feet below ground.

 The suction power depends on the type of jet ejector installed in the pump.
 For the shallow jet pump, the jet ejector is inside.
 This ejector is between the center of the unit impeller and the inlet.
 For the deep well jet pump, the jet ejector is in the well, submerged in the water.

-Submersible Water Pump
+Submersible Pump

 A submersible pump is another version of an electric-powered centrifugal pump.
 It is cylindrical.
 Instead of only one impeller, it uses multiple impellers.
 The number is usually four.